 Because you say that your mortgage payments are more than you can afford, you might consider applying for a loan modification, which could make your monthly payments more affordable.
 If you want to apply for a modification, call your servicer and ask for a "loss mitigation" application.

 Also, your state might have a specific program that gives money to qualified homeowners so they can avoid foreclosure during a financial hardship.

-If you decide you still want to sell, and you can't sell your house for the total amount owed, your lender might agree to accept less, in what's called a "short sale."
-To get approval for a short sale, like with a modification request, you'll most likely need to submit a loss mitigation application to your servicer.
+If you decide you still want to sell and can't sell your house for the total amount owed, your lender might agree to accept less in a "short sale."
+You'll most likely need to submit a loss mitigation application to your servicer to get approval for a short sale, much like with a modification request.